beoliver/clj-arangodb/README.md

 (defmulti deserialize-doc class)
 (defmulti from-entity class)
 ```
-On top of that the is 1 dynamic var `*default-doc-class*` that is bound to the class `com.arangodb.velocypack.VPackSlice`
+On top of that there is 1 dynamic var `*default-doc-class*` that is bound to the class `com.arangodb.velocypack.VPackSlice`

 To understand the design of this library it is important to undererstand a little bit about how the java client works.